alexrutar/helichrysum/index.md

 ## Recent Events

-### Second Era of Devotion, Reign of Kasper IV
+### Fifth Era of The People, Reign of Kasper IV
-Forces gather, more to come...
+Forces gather, fate awaits...

 ### First Era of Supremacy, Reign of Alexander I
-Forces gather, more to come...
+Forces gather, fate awaits...

 ### Introduction
 In the dimly lit room of his stronghold, a glint of dawn peeking through the window, the chancellor hesitates a moment, then presses his seal against the molten wax, leaning back with a sigh.
 "It is done, then.
 Let these three great houses rot in exile, and let there be peace once more.
 However brief it may be."